Noloco vs Glide: Which one should you pick? [2026]

 Glide template

-Glide is a no-code platform that lets teams turn data from spreadsheets or their internal Glide Tables into polished web or mobile apps.
-Glide’s front-end is primarily built to accommodate users of its own database, so it doesn’t have the in-depth native data integrations that other builders do.
+Glide is a no-code platform that lets teams turn data from spreadsheets into polished web or mobile apps.
+Glide’s front-end is primarily built to accommodate users of its own database (Glide Tables), so it doesn’t have the in-depth native data integrations that other builders do.
+Besides, users report row limits being too low even for the business plan.

 How it works and who it’s for